Plate Solving Software for Astrophotography

 The pros: I found that it is very fast to do plate-solving, and I got very accurate results that saved me time.
 I also liked how it works offline, which is very practical for remote locations with no internet access.

-The cons: I did find, as others have too, that there can be a problem when trying to use wide-field imaging.
+The cons: I wide-field imaging.
 The problem is related to there being too many stars, and the plate-solving algorithm takes a long time to solve or sometimes cannot solve my wide-field images.
-This was a bit of a disappointment to me.
+Pity.

 Free vs Paid Plate Solving Software